loda-lang/loda-programs/programs/oeis/list3.md

 * [A311816](http://oeis.org/A311816) ([L13 program](A311816.asm)): Coordination sequence Gal.5.95.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312065](http://oeis.org/A312065) ([L25 program](A312065.asm)): Coordination sequence Gal.3.10.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312140](http://oeis.org/A312140) ([L26 program](A312140.asm)): Coordination sequence Gal.4.41.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312183](http://oeis.org/A312183) ([L34 program](A312183.asm)): Coordination sequence Gal.4.42.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312472](http://oeis.org/A312472) ([L18 program](A312472.asm)): Coordination sequence Gal.6.149.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312475](http://oeis.org/A312475) ([L15 program](A312475.asm)): Coordination sequence Gal.3.16.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312484](http://oeis.org/A312484) ([L19 program](A312484.asm)): Coordination sequence Gal.5.81.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.